-If you are planning to travel to South Australia and are a beach lover, then the Yorke Peninsula beaches must be on your bucket list.
-I recently hired a car and went on a road trip to Yorke Peninsula.
+If you plan to visit Adelaide, South Australia and are a beach lover, then the Yorke Peninsula beaches must be on your bucket list.
+I recently hired a car and went on a road trip to the Yorke Peninsula, South Australia.

 Photo Essay of the Yorke Peninsula Beaches